 You Recently Got Married or Divorced

 Marriages can bring insurance discounts, such as lumping policies together.
-Once things have settled after the wedding and honeymoon, take some time to do some shopping around for new polices.
+Once things have settled after the wedding and honeymoon, take some time to do some shopping around for new policies.
 You and your new spouse might also find a need for additional insurance for valuables such as engagement rings.

-On the other hand, if you’ve experienced divorce you probably want to call your insurance companies to let them know your former spouse will no longer be included on your plans.
+On the other hand, if you’ve experienced divorce you probably want to call your insurance companies to let them know your former spouse will no longer be included in your plans.
 Joint plans will need to be split and you might have to shop around for new providers or better coverage.

 You Have Made Additions to Your Family Tree

 Having a child is one of the most exciting and stressful life events a couple can have.
-Be it adopted or by birth, children inherently increase the household expenses.
+Be it adopted or by birth, children inherently increase household expenses.
 These expenses need to be reflected in your life insurance in case the unthinkable happens.
 On another note, you might want to let your health insurance provider know your new little one will be joining the plan!

 Your Baby Grew Into a Teen and Wants to Drive

 Is your teen counting down the days until they are eligible for their license?
 Fear not, insurance doesn’t have to be as stressful as watching your child gain independence.
 Know that your auto insurance provider will most likely suggest putting your teen on your policy, as it is generally cheaper.
-But that’s not to say they can’t have their own policy, if that works best for your family.
+But that’s not to say they can’t have their own policy if that works best for your family.

 Did you know that good grades and taking drivers training courses can help lower the cost?
 Check with your provider to see what discounts your teen might qualify for or learn more from the Michigan State Government.
 Additionally, if your teen chooses a college more than 100 miles away from home without the car, you might be able to get a discount for the time they are not around to drive the car.

 Insurance needs aren’t a one-size-fits-all item on your shelf.
-We already know that what plan your aunt Veronica is using might not be the best for you, but we also need to be aware of what is going on in our lives that could warrant change.
+We already know that what plan your aunt Veronica is using might not be the best for you, but we also need to be aware of what is going on in our lives that could warrant a change.
 So next time you pick up the phone to call mom or your best friend to tell them of the big change in your life, don’t forget to pick up the phone and call Michigan First Insurance Agency too.